-In Africa, he has supported the International Development Research Center (IDRC) and Africa Center for Technology Studies (ACTS) in the implementation of the Science Granting Council Initiative (SGCI) across 15 Sub-Saharan countries - a programme aimed at advancing research excellence in Sub-Saharan Africa (SSA).
-He has also provided technical support and quality assurance to the Ministry of Agriculture, Livestock and Fisheries (MoLF) in Kenya in the design and implementation the M&E Framework, M&E Plan and commissioning of a country-wide national baseline study under the Agriculture Sector Development Support Programme (ASDSP) portfolio, in line with Vision2030 and the Agriculture Sector Transformation and Growth Strategy (2019-2029).
+In Africa, Donnelly has made significant contributions to various initiatives.
+He has worked closely with the International Development Research Center (IDRC) and the Africa Center for Technology Studies (ACTS) to implement the Science Granting Council Initiative (SGCI) across 15 Sub-Saharan countries.
+This initiative aims to advance research excellence in the region.
+Donnelly has also provided technical support and quality assurance to the Ministry of Agriculture, Livestock, and Fisheries (MoLF) in Kenya.
+His involvement included designing and implementing the M&E Framework, M&E Plan, and commissioning a national baseline study under the Agriculture Sector Development Support Programme (ASDSP).
+These efforts align with Kenya's Vision2030 and the Agriculture Sector Transformation and Growth Strategy (2019-2029).

 Previously, Donnelly served as the Director of Monitoring and Evaluation at the International Justice Mission (IJM).
 He played a pivotal role in evaluating the Independent Police Oversight Authority (IPOA) strategy, which aimed to improve policing standards in Kenya from 2013 to 2018.
 He has also held positions at Save the Children, HelpAge International, University of Nairobi and Pathfinder International, where he contributed to designing monitoring and evaluation frameworks and programs.
 At the global level, Donnelly worked with Frontline AIDS and the Partnership to Inspire, Transform and Connect the HIV response (PITCH), overseeing governance, accountability, and monitoring and evaluation functions; Internews Network supporting the Rooted in Trust (2.0) project and at Amref Health Africa supporting the Joint Learning Network across 36 countries.